 How to Make Instant Pot Pulled Pork

-Make this wonderful IP Pulled Pork in just 6 easy steps!
-Here’s a quick rundown for yah!
+Make this wonderful Instant Pot Shredded Pork in just 6 easy steps!
+Here’s a quick rundown for yah.

-Rub: Use our homemade pork rub to add flavor to your roast before cooking!
+- Rub: Use our homemade pork rub to add flavor to your roast before cooking!
 Don’t skimp on this step as it’s super important for flavor!
 Here’s what you need for the rub: brown sugar, garlic powder, onion powder, coarse salt, cinnamon, dried thyme, and ground pepper.

-Sear: Sear pork roast on each side for around 2-3 minutes in order to brown.
+- Sear: Sear pork roast on each side for around 2-3 minutes in order to brown.
 This will add great texture in the end and also help heat up your Instant Pot so it doesn’t take so long to build pressure.

 A 3 lb. boneless pork shoulder roast will take around 90 minutes on high with a quick release.
 Remember that the Instant Pot takes time to build pressure, so it will take around 15 minutes to start counting down from 90.